JeremyFJ/Shark-Detector/README.md

-# Shark Detector
+# Shark Detector (SD)
-Suitable shark conservation depends on well-informed population assessments.
-Direct methods such as scientific surveys and fisheries monitoring are adequate for defining population statuses, but species-specific indices of abundance and distribution coming from these sources are rare for most shark species.
-We can rapidly fill these information gaps by boosting media-based remote monitoring efforts with machine learning and automation.

-We created a database of 53,345 shark images covering 219 species of sharks, and packaged object-detection and image classification models into a Shark Detector (SD) bundle.
-The SD recognizes and classifies sharks from videos and images using transfer learning and convolutional neural networks (CNNs).
-Our shark detection and classification pipeline is composed of several steps and three main components: 1 - an object-detection model called the Shark Locator (SL), which locates one or several shark subjects in images and draws bounding boxes around them; 2 - a binary sorting model called Shark Identifier (SI) which sorts images of sharks from a pool of heterogeneous images; and 3 - multiclass models called Shark Classifiers (SCs) which classify shark images to the genus and species levels.
+We created a database of 53,345 shark images covering 219 species of sharks.
+The SD is a package of object-detection and image classification algorithms designed to identify sharks from visual media and classify 47 species with 70% accuracy using transfer learning and convolutional neural networks (CNNs).

-We applied the SD to common data-generation approaches of sharks: collecting occurrence records from photographs taken by the public or citizen scientists, processing baited remote camera footage and online videos, and data-mining Instagram.
-We examined the accuracy of each model and tested genus and species prediction correctness as a result of training data quantity.
-The Shark Detector can classify 47 species pertaining to 26 genera.
-It sorted heterogeneous datasets of images sourced from Instagram with 91% accuracy and classified species with 70% accuracy.
-It located sharks in baited remote footage and YouTube videos with 89% accuracy, and classified located subjects to the species level with 69% accuracy.

 <p align="center">
   <img src="pipeline.PNG" alt="pipeline" width="600"/>